 Published in the September 2007 edition of Educational Leadership, ASCD's flagship journal, this article describes four school characteristics that support teacher growth.

 Being able to read and write in a variety of genres is a common requirement for today's students.
 Thinking through Genre (Stenhouse, 2003) supports English teachers who seek to engage their students in genre studies in the reading and writing workshop.
+My first book, Thinking through Genre has now sold more than 25,000 copies.

 Papers Presented at Conferences